wdi-sf-jan/TicTacToe-Lab/README.md

 * Every click will alternate between marking an `X` and `O`.
 * Upon marking of an individual cell, use JavaScript to add a class to each cell to display separate colors.
-* A cell should not be able able to replayed once marked.
+* A cell should not be able to be replayed once marked.
 * Add a reset button that will clear the contents of the board.

 ## How to get started
 1. Construct a `index.html` to be your starting point on this project.
-Add your necessary HTML tags, including `script` and `link` tags to link to your JavaScript and CSS respecively.
+Add your necessary HTML tags, including `script` and `link` tags to link to your JavaScript and CSS respectively.
 2. Before you even start working with JavaScript, construct the gameboard.
 The gameboard page should include the 3x3 grid, and at minimum a reset button.
 Using `id` and `class` on clickable